Tax classes in Germany: don’t we just all love it?

 |Steuerklasse 2||You are a single parent|

-|Steuerklasse 3||You are married with a higher income (than your partner in Steuerklasse 5)|
+|Steuerklasse 3||You are married/in a civil partnership with a higher income (than your partner in Steuerklasse 5)|

 |Steuerklasse 4||You are married with both equivalent income|

-|Steuerklasse 5||You are married with a lower income (than your partner in Steuerklasse 3)|
+|Steuerklasse 5||You are married/in a civil partnership with a lower income (than your partner in Steuerklasse 3)|

 |Steuerklasse 6||The class used for additional jobs (Nebenjob or Zweitjob)|

 - By default, the Finanzamt will put both partners in tax class 4, when you first register your marriage or marry in Germany.

-It’s quite simple really: the German tax system knows that the higher-earner is often bearing more of the costs in the household.
+The German tax system knows that the higher-earner is often bearing more of the costs in the household.
 The idea here is to allow for a tax rebate when one of the partners earns significantly less than the other.
 As a result, moving from tax class 4 to tax class 3/5 might increase the net salary for the higher earner.